 - Realtime Shadows and light mapping

-Recently the Unity 5 edition was announced which will provide a 64-bit editor, physically-based shaders, real-time global illumination, support for nVidia PhysX 3.3 and the means to export to WebGL (meaning support for web games without the Unity Player plug-in).
+The Unity 5 edition provides a 64-bit editor, physically-based shaders, real-time global illumination, support for nVidia PhysX 3.3 and the means to export to WebGL (meaning support for web games without the Unity Player plug-in).

 The Unity Editor is composed of an asset manager, a what-you-see-is-what-you-get (WYSIWYG) editor window, a properties inspector and a debug console.
 Games are created by dragging assets (3D meshes or sprites) from the asset manager into the game world as game objects which contain a set of components which define how they are treated by the engine.
 For example, a game object would contain a Mesh Renderer component which combines a 3D mesh and a material to create the model in the game world.
 The game objects could also have physics-based components such as a Box Collider and Rigidbody component which determine whether they will be affected by gravity or if they trigger an action when another object passes through them.